camunda/camunda-bpm-dropwizard/README.md

 ### Noteworthy

-* Dropwizard does not support Java6
+* Dropwizard does not support Java6, so despite the camunda standard compiler settings, this has do be done with targetJDK=1.7

 ## Resources